Light as a feather, stiff as a board: Explanation of the trick

-If the trick is performed without synchronising the lift, it will fail: as participants attempt to lift at slightly different times, they are instead performing a series of lifts by smaller groups, resulting in a much heavier weight per person.
+If the trick is performed without synchronising the lift, it will fail: as participants attempt to lift at slightly different times, they are instead performing a series of lifts by smaller groups, resulting in much more weight to lift per person.
 This fact may be used as a deliberate form of misdirection from the person explaining the trick, first asking the group to "go ahead, try to lift" to show that it cannot be done, and then asking them to try again on the count of three, where it succeeds.

+Another factor in the surprise of the trick is that people are likely to underestimate how strong their fingers are at lifting objects.

-Some people who remember performing the trick as a child will have exaggerated their memory of the effect, recalling the performance as lifting the subject high into the air for some time, when in reality they would only have lifted them for a moment.
+Some people who remember performing the trick as a child will have exaggerated their memory of the effect, recalling the performance as lifting the subject effortlessly into the air for some time, when in reality they would only have lifted them for a moment.